-Twitter is one of those platforms that is either ideally suited to your audience – or it isn’t.
+Twitter is one of those social channels that is either ideal to develop a brand voice and a social media presence for your audience – or it isn’t.
 That being said, the sheer size of the platform (328 million active monthly users) combined with its design to be a fast-paced, “let’s see what’s hot and trending” sort of network, Twitter can in fact be a great B2B marketing platform for the purpose of raising brand awareness if you have a lot of blog content that you want to spread far and wide quickly.

 B2B marketers are indeed very active on Twitter for these top of the funnel (ToFU) purposes.
 In fact, the platform is the second most popular B2B marketing platform, according to the DemandWave 2016 State of B2B Digital Marketing Report.